wenlong-liu/emaildata/readme.md

         Send one email!

-c.
 If it is the first time to use the sending email address, the program will ask you to input the password.

         Password for <youremailaddress@gmail.com>:
    After your enter the password, it will show: